-- 37 The Agriculture, Forestry and Other Land Use (AFOLU) sector contributes with ca. 20-25% - of global anthropogenic emissions (2010), making it a key component of any climate change - 39 mitigation strategy.
-AFOLU estimates remain, however, highly uncertain, jeopardizing the - 40 mitigation effectiveness of this sector.
-Comparisons of global AFOLU emissions have shown - divergences of up to 25%, urging for improved understanding on the reasons behind these - 42 differences.
-Here we compare a diversity of AFOLU emission datasets (i.e. FAOSTAT, - EDGAR, the newly developed AFOLU "Hotspots", "Houghton", "Baccini", and EPA) and - estimates given in the Fifth Assessment Report, for the tropics (2000-2005), to identify - plausible explanations for the differences in: i) aggregated gross AFOLU emissions, and ii)
+The Agriculture, Forestry and Other Land Use (AFOLU) sector contributes with ca. 20-25% 36 of global anthropogenic emissions (2010), making it a key component of any climate change 37 mitigation strategy.
+AFOLU estimates remain, however, highly uncertain, jeopardizing the 38 mitigation effectiveness of this sector.
+Global comparisons of AFOLU emissions have shown 39 40 divergences of up to 25%, urging for improved understanding on the reasons behind these differences.
+Here we compare a diversity of AFOLU emission datasets (e.g. FAOSTAT, 41 42 EDGAR, the newly developed AFOLU "Hotspots", "Houghton", "Baccini", and EPA) and estimates given in the Fifth Assessment Report, for the tropics (2000-2005), to identify 43 plausible explanations for the differences in: i) aggregated gross AFOLU emissions, and ii) 44 disaggregated emissions by sources, and by gases (CO2, CH4, N2O).
+We also aim to iii) 45 46 identify countries with low agreement among AFOLU datasets, to navigate research efforts.

-disaggregated emissions by sources, and by gases (CO2, CH4, N2O).
-We also aim to iii) 46 identify countries with low agreement among AFOLU datasets, to navigate research efforts.
-47 Aggregated gross emissions were similar for all databases for the AFOLU: 8.2 (5.5-12.2), 8.4 48 and 8.0 Pg CO2e.vr-1 (Hotspots, FAOSTAT and EDGAR respectively), Forests: 6.0 (3.8-10), 49 5.9, 5.9 and 5.4 PgCO2e.yr-1 (Hotspots, FAOSTAT, EDGAR, and Houghton), and 50 Agricultural sectors: 1.9 (1.5-2.5), 2.5, 2.1, and 2.0 PgCO2e.yr-1 (Hotspots, FAOSTAT, 51 EDGAR, and EPA).
-However, this agreement was lost when disaggregating by sources, 52 continents, and gases, particularly for the forest sector, with fire leading the differences.
-53 Agricultural emissions were more homogeneous, especially livestock, while croplands were 54 the most diverse.
-CO2 showed the largest differences among datasets.
-Cropland soils and 55 enteric fermentation led the smaller N2O and CH4 differences.
-Disagreements are explained 56 by differences in conceptual frameworks (i.e. carbon-only vs multi-gas assessments, 57 definitions, land use versus land cover, etc), in methods (Tiers, scales, compliance with 58 Intergovernmental Panel on Climate Change (IPCC) guidelines, legacies, etc) and in 59 assumptions (i.e. carbon neutrality of certain emissions, instantaneous emissions release, etc) 60 that call for more complete and transparent documentation for all the available datasets.
-61 Enhanced dialogue between the carbon (CO2) and the AFOLU (multi-gas) communities is 62 63 needed to reduce discrepancies of land use estimates.
+47 Aggregated gross emissions were similar for all databases for the AFOLU: 8.2 (5.5-12.2), 8.4 and 8.0 Pg CO2e.yr-1 (Hotspots, FAOSTAT and EDGAR respectively), Forests: 6.0 (3.8-10), 48 5.9, 5.9 and 5.4 PgCO2e.yr-1 (Hotspots, FAOSTAT, EDGAR, and Houghton), and 49 Agricultural sectors: 1.9 (1.5-2.5), 2.0, 2.1, and 2.0 PgCO2e.yr-1 (Hotspots, FAOSTAT, 50 EDGAR, and EPA).
+However, this agreement was lost when disaggregating by sources, 51 continents, and gases, particularly for the forest sector (fire leading the differences).
+52 Agricultural emissions were more homogeneous, especially livestock, while croplands were 53 the most diverse.
+CO_2 showed the largest differences among datasets.
+Cropland soils and 54 enteric fermentation led the smaller N2O and CH4 differences.
+Disagreements are explained 55 by differences in conceptual frameworks (e.g. carbon-only vs multi-gas assessments, 56 definitions, land use versus land cover, etc), in methods (Tiers, scales, compliance with 57 Intergovernmental Panel on Climate Change (IPCC) guidelines, legacies, etc) and in 58 assumptions (e.g. carbon neutrality of certain emissions, instantaneous emissions release, etc) 59 that call for more complete and transparent documentation for all the available datasets.
+60 Enhanced dialogue between the carbon (CO2) and the AFOLU (multi-gas) communities is 61 needed to reduce discrepancies of land use estimates.
+62

-1. INTRODUCTION
+64 1.
+INTRODUCTION

-Modelling studies suggest that to keep the global mean temperature increase to less than 2°C and to remain under 450 ppm of CO2 by 2100, CO2 emissions must be cut 41-72% below 2010 levels by 2050 (IPCC, 2014), and global emissions levels must be reduced to zero (a balance between sources and sinks) before 2070 and below zero, through removal processes, after that (Anderson, 2015; UNEP, 2015).
-To reach these ambitious goals, tremendously rapid improvements in energy efficiency and nearly a quadrupling of the share of zero and low carbon energy supply (i.e. renewables, nuclear energy, and carbon dioxide capture and storage (CCS), including bioenergy (BECCS)) would be needed by 2050 (IPCC, 2014; Friedlingstein et al., 2014; UNEP, 2015).
+Modelling studies suggest that to keep the global mean temperature increase to less than 2° C and to remain under 450 ppm of CO2 by 2100, CO2 emissions must be cut 41-72% below 2010 levels by 2050 (IPCC, 2014), and global emissions levels must be reduced to zero (a balance between sources and sinks) before 2070 and below zero, through removal processes, after that (Anderson, 2015; UNEP, 2015).
+To reach these ambitious goals, tremendously rapid improvements in energy efficiency and nearly a quadrupling of the share of zero and low carbon energy supply (e.g. renewables, nuclear energy, and carbon dioxide capture and storage (CCS), including bioenergy (BECCS)) would be needed by 2050 (IPCC, 2014; Friedlingstein et al., 2014; Anderson, 2015; UNEP, 2015).
 Since there is no scientific evidence on the feasibility of CCS technologies (Anderson, 2015), renewables and the land use sector are among the most plausible options (Canadell and Schulze, 2014).
 Optimistic estimates suggest that the AFOLU sector (here indistinctively also called land use sector) could contribute from 20 to 60% of the total cumulative abatement to 2030 including bioenergy (Smith et al., 2014).